Health Minister Vardhan, wife get COVID-19 vaccine shot | Health

 ''I urge the citizens of this nation to get the first dose of vaccine and after 28 days of it, get the second dose of vaccine.
 If someone develops any kind of side effects or face difficulties, do not fear and inform your doctor,'' he said.

+''Around three to four dozen countries are demanding these vaccines.
+This is good news for Vaccine Maitri.
+World is appreciating us for this,'' he said.

+On the Co-WIN platform, the Union minister said, ''There were some glitches in Co-WIN platform due to high number of registrations all of a sudden.
+Yesterday, around 34 lakh people had registered on this platform till last night.
+The number of people registering for the vaccination is increasing rapidly.''
+He urged all hospitals to update the schedule for 28 days so that people don't face any issue.

-He told people not to have any doubts about the vaccine underlining no death has occurred till now due to the anti-coronavirus vaccination in the country.
+The minister told people not to have any doubts about the vaccine, underlining no death has occurred till now due to the anti-coronavirus vaccination in the country.

 Vardhan said that if any death occurs a few days after receiving the jab, it cannot be linked to vaccination because each such death is being scientifically probed.